When is a Valuation Required? Part 1: Valuation for Early Stage Venture Capital Financings

 Investors will use these methodologies to establish a price range for the investment.
 Although they will try to get the lowest price possible, there are some things you can do to maximize the valuation:

 - Demonstrate that there is a huge market opportunity.
 This will help lift the investor’s estimate of the size of the potential exit value for your company.

 - Address any weaknesses upfront.
 For example, if there are any gaps in your plan (management, technical or commercial), then explain how they will be closed after the funding is secured.

 - Try to find examples of valuations in your industry (both VC financing and exit valuations) to support your proposed deal terms.

 - Find at least two serious investment competitors.
 The additional competitive tension will likely lead to a higher valuation.

 Venture capital investors almost never request an independent valuation report to be submitted as part of a financing proposal.
-This is because early stage companies have not yet established the metrics needed to value their shares using traditional valuation methodologies.
+This is because early-stage companies have not yet established the metrics needed to value their shares using traditional valuation methodologies.
 However, a Business Valuator can still aid in terms of estimating potential exit values, finding comparable transactions and providing general guidance throughout the process.

-For more information about this topic, contact one of Smythe Advisory’s Chartered Business Valuators to see how we can help you raise capital in the early stage of your business.
+For more information about this topic, contact one of Smythe Advisory’s Chartered Business Valuators below to see how we can help you raise capital in the early stage of your business.